edgee-cloud/edgee/README.md

   edgeeecloud/edgee
 ```

-or as part of a `docker-compose.yml`
+Or as part of a `docker-compose.yml`:

 ```yaml
 service:
   edgee: